deanhouseholder/simple-weather-app/README.md

 | <a href="https://github.com/deanhouseholder/simple-weather-app/blob/main/routes/web.php">routes/web.php</a>                                                       | Added the main route                                      |

 Implemented in Laravel/Bootstrap, as requested.
 Used https://freegeoip.app/ and https://www.metaweather.com/api/ as requested.
+(Updated later to use MetaWeather)

 See inline comments for walk-through.